 Our ‘Blueprint for Development’ shows how our various programmes link in to levels 1 to 4 of the player pathway, and contribute to the ‘rounders backbone’, which is regular play in programmes and teams.

 Rounders England have a straightforward approach to training coaches from grassroots to elite level.
-There is a coach pathway which maps the journey from a new coach undertaking his or her first training course right through to taking the top qualifications needed to manage the England squad.
+There is a coach pathway which maps the journey from a new coach undertaking his or her first training course right through to taking the top qualifications needed to manage the Talent Squad.

 The Rounders umpire pathway maps the journey from a new umpire undertaking his or her first training course right through to taking the top qualifications needed to umpire an international match.
 This is a straightforward approach to training umpires from grassroots to elite level.

-There are three strands within the umpire pathway.
+There are four levels within the umpire pathway.
 Each of the strands are progressive and each provide a more in-depth understanding of umpiring.
 Courses are available throughout the country.

 Click on the image below to enlarge the two page document